psavidis/resume/README.md

     - This is not a good experience in case the user hasn't setup a native email client.
   - For mobile devices, the resume uses the mailto directive to open the default email client which serves a good user experience.
 - **Dark Mode**
   - The resume supports a dark theme as well ❤️
-- **Push Notifications**
-  - I get push notifications for page views on my phone
 - **Voice Commands**
   - You can interact with the features of my resume with voice commands if your browser supports them 🗣️
 - **QR Code + URL in PDF**
   - Lets people access the live version even if links are stripped

+### For Me as a Developer
+- **Git Integration**: The resume is versioned using git 🤘
+- **Data Separation**: The data is loaded from a JSON file and presented dynamically.
+  - Even my total experience is calculated on the fly 🙃
+- **Push Notifications**: I get push notifications for page views on my phone.
+- **Analytics**: I can track the user activity of my resume.

 ## Issues & Decisions